emotion-js/emotion/packages/babel-plugin-emotion/README.md

 ## Babel Macros

-Instead of using `babel-plugin-emotion`, you can use emotion with [`babel-macros`](https://github.com/kentcdodds/babel-macros).
-Add `babel-macros` to your babel config and import whatever you want from emotion but add `/macro` to the end.
+Instead of using `babel-plugin-emotion`, you can use emotion with [`babel-plugin-macros`](https://github.com/kentcdodds/babel-plugin-macros).
+Add `babel-plugin-macros` to your babel config and import whatever you want from emotion but add `/macro` to the end.
 Currently every API except for the css prop is supported by the macro.

 ```jsx
 import styled from 'react-emotion/macro'